jarek-przygodzki/jarekprzygodzki.dev/blog/content/post/monitor-new-process-creation.md

 dtrace: failed to compile script /usr/bin/newproc.d: line 22: probe description proc:::exec-success does not match any probes.
 System Integrity Protection is on
 {{< / highlight >}}

-El Capitan introduced a security mechanism called System Integrity Protection to help ensure that no malicious parties can modify with the operating system and it severely limits what DTrace can do.
+El Capitan introduced a security mechanism called System Integrity Protection to help ensure that no malicious parties can modify the operating system and it severely limits what DTrace can do.

 SIP has to be partially diabled